I have been really busy the last 2-3 months producing work that I hope to have entered into a number of forthcoming exhibitions around the country.

 The imagine above shows the Osprey’s stitching, at this point about two-thirds of the stitch detail is complete.
 The final important details are added when I apply this piece to the completed backing.

 I always check I am absolutely happy with the final colour combinations of the bird with the backing prior to stitching.

-If accepted this piece will be at the first stage of the Contemporary Quilters West exhibition at Harbour House Gallery in Kingsbridge Devon between Friday the 27th of April – May the 3rd 10-5pm.
+This piece can be seen at Harbour House Gallery in Kingsbridge Devon between Friday the 27th of April – May the 3rd 10-5pm.

 There is an opening view between 11am and 2pm on the 27th when you will be able to meet many of the makers in our group.
 I will be at the exhibition on the Friday the 27th and Saturday the 28th.

 It would be lovely to see you if you are in the area.

 I have been wanting to do a series of pieces based on the Osprey for a long time now.
 The plight of the Osprey first came to my attention after reading the wonderful book ‘Sky Hawk’.
 My youngest and I first enjoyed this book after our lovely friend Gill Lewis came to our primary school to talk about her book and what inspired her to write it.

 We read this in about 2011-2012, long before I had started thinking and learning about free motion embroidery or had any knowledge or appreciation of art quilts.
 Gill has gone on to win awards and write many more children books, each giving an insight into the animal or bird she features.
 Amongst her subjects have been Gorillas, Bears and most recently Hen Harriers.
 The full list for older readers can be seen here.